VegaDeftwing/OpGuidesHugoSrc/content/Engineering/WrappingUp/cheat.md

 > Also see pyO3 in rust above, which allows for writing python modules.
 Of course python modules can be written [in C or C++](https://docs.python.org/3/extending/extending.html), but doing so in Rust is safer, because, Rust.

-> For Matplotlib, I do recomend looking at the aviailable [Matplotlib colormaps](https://matplotlib.org/stable/tutorials/colors/colormaps.html) and [color map normalization](https://matplotlib.org/stable/tutorials/colors/colormapnorms.html#sphx-glr-tutorials-colors-colormapnorms-py) as the colors used to view your data can make a huge difference in how readable it is
+> For Matplotlib, I do recommend looking at the available [Matplotlib colormaps](https://matplotlib.org/stable/tutorials/colors/colormaps.html) and [color map normalization](https://matplotlib.org/stable/tutorials/colors/colormapnorms.html#sphx-glr-tutorials-colors-colormapnorms-py) as the colors used to view your data can make a huge difference in how readable it is

 [nbterm: Jupyter Notebooks in the terminal](https://github.com/davidbrochart/nbterm)